AntondeGroot/Flashbook/files/installation guide.md

 at the beginning of the file

 4. run pyinstaller `"pyinstaller flashbook-1.0.0.spec"`
-5. do the same for flashcard
+5. do the same for the flashcard files

 ### Errors: